 - Ink Business Cash® Credit Card: best bonus categories

-- Capital One Spark Cash for Business: best for flat-rate cash back
+- Capital One Spark Cash for Business: best for flat-rate cash back (This card is no longer available)

 - The Blue Business® Plus Credit Card from American Express: best for earning Amex Membership Rewards